Fury-Labs/furya/tests/localosmosis/README.md

 When this happens, it may take a little bit of time to process.
 Once all validators are jailed, you will continue to hit blocks as you did before.
 If you are only running the validator for a short time (< 24 hours) you will not experience this.

-## LocalOsmosis Accounts
+## LocalFurya Accounts

-LocalOsmosis is pre-configured with one validator and 9 accounts with ION and OSMO balances.
+LocalFurya is pre-configured with one validator and 9 accounts with ION and OSMO balances.

 | Account   | Address                                                                                                | Mnemonic                                                                                                                                                                   |
 |-----------|--------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|